-32405 Human-centred Design Methods6cp; block, each block is 4hrs (1hr class; 3hrs tutorial), on campus.
+32405 Human-Centred Design Research Methods6cp; block, each block is 3.5hrs (1.5hrs class meeting; 2hrs tutorial).
 Forms of attendance and mode of delivery in this subject have changed to enable social distancing and reduce the risks of spreading COVID-19 in our community.

 There are course requisites for this subject.
 See access conditions.